 It is all because these states have better infrastructure in the areas they excel than other states of India.
 Some have better irrigation facilities.
-Others have better transportation facilities, or are located near ports which makes raw materials required for various Gabrriella Mistral-Chilean poet manufacturing industries easily accessible.
+Others have better transportation facilities, or are located near ports which makes raw materials required for various manufacturing industries easily accessible.
 Cities like Bengaluru in Karnataka attract many multinational companies because they provide world-class communication facilities.
 All these support structures, which facilitate development of a country, constitute its infrastructure.
 How then does infrastructure facilitate development?

-8.2 WHAT IS INFRASTRUCTURE?
+8.2 What is Infrastructure?